ofhope/statscore/README.md

 ### 🔗 Ecosystem Integration

-`@statcore` is designed to be the foundational statistical engine for higher-level insight generation tools, such as the planned **InsightForge** package, which aims to interpret `StatCore`'s outputs into user-friendly narratives and visual annotations.
+`@facta` is designed to be the foundational statistical engine for higher-level insight generation tools, such as the planned **InsightForge** package, which aims to interpret `facta`'s outputs into user-friendly narratives and visual annotations.

 ### 📄 License